EMAILS FROM FAMOUS PEOPLE AND FANS (PAGE 2)

 Todd Garbarini

 That was indeed SCENE OF THE CRIME.
 The episode's title was "The Babysitter" and it starred Anne Lockhart, Robert Pierce, Angela Lansbury and Priscilla Weems.
-It aired during either September or October of 1984. - Editor
+It aired during either September or October of 1984 and is available on VHS if you search for it. - Editor

 Hello,